reframejs/reframe/docs/plugins.md

 # Plugins

-List of Reframe plugins.
+List of plugins.
 Make a PR to add yours.

 ###### Languages
  - [@reframe/typescript](/plugins/typescript#readme) - Use Reframe with TypeScript.